lujainabdulmohsen/python-bank-project/README.md

 # python-bank-project

-# Blue Sky Bank 🌌💙
+# Blue Sky Bank

-A simple banking system using Python and CSV.

-## Features
-- Add new customers with ID starting from 10001.
-- Customers can open a checking account.
-- Customers can open a savings account.
-- Customers can have both accounts (optional).
-- Login and logout with ID and password.
-- Each customer can only access their own info.
-- Data is saved in `bank.csv` and reloaded automatically.
+Blue Sky Bank is a simple command line banking application built with Python.
+It lets customers create accounts, log in, and manage their money through a text-based menu.

+# Technical Requirements

+Customers can register as new users and open checking or savings accounts—or both.
+They log in with an ID and password, and once inside, they can only view their own accounts.

+The withdrawal feature is fully implemented.
+Customers may withdraw money from either account, but never more than $100 in a single transaction.
+If a withdrawal causes the account to go negative, an overdraft fee of $35 is applied.
+After repeated overdrafts, the account is deactivated until enough funds are added to bring the balance back above zero.

+⸻

+# Technologies Used
+	•	Python 3
+	•	CSV file storage
+	•	Command Line Interface (CLI) menus